 Appearance Of Elephant Ear Betta

-I must say of all betta fish this fish is considered a unique shaped fish.
-The fins of this fish are amazed you with their bright, striking colors.
+I must say of all betta fish this fish is considered a uniquely shaped fish.
+The fins of this fish amazed you with their bright, striking colors.
 The name comes from the two pectoral fins that resemble an elephant’s ear.